CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 Examples:

 * `list`

   `mark 2`

   Marks the 2nd task in the list.

 * `find Homework`

   `mark 1`

   Marks the 1st task in the list of results of the `find` command.

 You can also mark multiple tasks as completed with a single command.

 Examples:

 * `list`

   `mark 2 3 4`

   Marks the 2nd, 3rd and 4th task in the task list.

 #### Unmarking a task as completed : `unmark`

-If you found that certain task still has work remaining, you can remove the marking that it is completed.
+If a certain task still has work remaining, you can remove the marking.

 This works simlar to the `mark` command.

 Format: `unmark INDEX...`